richlysakowski/richlysakowski/README.md

 I have done dozens of business analysis, and systems and vendor selection projects for large and small enterprises.
 I have experience with 100s of Python packages for developing advanced AI applications, predictive analytics, ML, deep learning, and web-based systems.

 My long-time passion is hands-on transfer of problem-solving "know-how" and tools, with the main goal of training people to become auto-didactic.
 I spent 30+ years delivering custom training curricula, workshops, and short courses, and I still "teach" when needed.
 However,  I get the greatest satisfaction when I train others to solve their own hard problems faster.
-Transferring auto-didact skills accelerates trainees progress in life forever.
+Transferring auto-didact skills accelerates people's progress in life forever.

-Contact me to engage my skills on your project.
+Contact me to engage our deepest skills on your projects.

 ---